 When our adult son moved to California with more baggage than even a strapping young man could manage, we volunteered to bring his 10-year-old Himalayan cat, Java, a month later.
-Turns out we needed much of that month to plan the cat’s trip.
+Turns out we needed much of that month to plan travelling with a cat on a plane.
 Here’s what we learned from our research and experience:

 -Visit the vet within 30 days of departure to make sure your pet is healthy enough for travel and to obtain documented proof of required vaccinations (which may be asked for at check-in).
 Most vets don’t advise the use of animal tranquilizers.
 For obvious reasons, don’t feed your pet or offer water during the hour before travel.

 -Cats (or small dogs) can fly with a ticketed passenger either as checked cargo in the belly of the plane or as carry-on.
 However, certain breeds (that are brachycephalic or snub-nosed) cannot be checked.
 Most animal lovers prefer to travel with their “best friends” in the cabin (because it is safer) but need to determine if the pet qualifies based on its age, breed and size.
 Generally, the total weight of a carry-on animal cannot exceed 20 pounds with the carrier.

 -Pets must remain in hard-sided kennels or soft-sided carriers that are ventilated and leak-proof, which will need to be stowed under the seat in front of the passenger at all times.
 Acclimate your pet to the carrier before you leave home.
 The cramped space under seats makes a strong case for purchasing a flexible, soft-sided carrier with mesh sides.
 Rules vary widely across airlines in terms of the permitted size dimensions of the carrier.